-- 1. The Program Director will notify the student, the student's clinical preceptor (CP), and the appropriate state agency, of the overexposure.
-The student will meet as soon as possible with the Program Director, Clinical Coordinator (CC), and/or other RS faculty to discuss the excessive reading and the circumstances under which it was received.
+- The student will meet as soon as possible with the Program Director, Clinical Coordinator (CC), and/or other RS faculty to discuss the excessive reading and the circumstances under which it was received.
+Together, the student and faculty will fill out the High Dosage Query Form.
 The RS faculty will investigate the radiation protection habits of the student to determine if this over-exposure was caused by lack of adherence to protection standards or to lack of discretion in leaving the monitor in a radiation area. - 2.
 If the investigation shows that the monitor received the over-exposure due to the student leaving it in a radiation area when the student was not wearing it, the student will receive a written warning.
 Students are required to wear their PMD at all times during clinicals, and to leave them in a designated, non-radiation area when they leave.
 Additional incidents of leaving the monitor in an inappropriate place will result in progressive disciplinary measures. - 3.
 If the investigation shows that the student is or has been using unacceptable radiation protection habits, the student will receive a written warning and a probationary period of one full semester.
 (It may be necessary to extend the probation to the following semester.)
 The RS faculty will counsel the student as to appropriate radiation protection methods.
 The RS faculty will meet with the student's CP to discuss the supervision of the student during the probationary period.
 The student will be closely monitored by the CP, CC and/or other RS faculty, and using the monthly exposure records. - 4.
 Any additional incident of over-exposure could result in dismissal from the program.